codetheway-pplakut/code-the-way-2023/README.md

 ```

 It's recommended developers run `npm run eslint:fix` often during development to prevent any failures from code-style or JavaScript syntactical errors.

+## Deployment

+This application is currently setup to run on [GitHub Pages](https://joeyschroeder.github.io/code-the-way-2023/).
+To deploy the application, you'll need to build the application and commit the build to the `docs/` directory to the `master` branch.

 ## Scripts